marcosdiez/shareviahttp/README.md

 v2.04:
 - Google told me my app must have a privacy policy or else it would be removed from the store.
 So I added one.

+v2.02:
+- Translation to Chinese (Thanks to haobug )

+v2.01:
+- translation to German, Spanish and Basque
+- fix for non ascii paths

 v2.00:
 - This app finally has an App icon, so one can pick which files will be sent.